Skip to content

 feather.config.lua Supported Supported

-Both approaches are compatible — a game that already has require("feather.auto") can still be launched with feather run (Feather checks the DEBUGGER global and skips double-initialization).
+Both approaches are compatible, but prefer feather run when you can.
+A game that already has require("feather.auto") can still be launched with feather run because Feather checks the DEBUGGER global and skips double-initialization.